Get 25% OFF On Coursera Plus

 • Do you want to work on a timeline or on your own accord?

-When you buy a course from Udemy, you avail yourself of that course for a lifetime, and you can study it anytime you want.
-Hence, you can now work on a little part of it and come back to it after some months or years.
-On Coursera, you have to pay for the amount of time you want to avail the course and know that you can finish the course.
-This does provide a sort of deadline to you and keeps you on track.
+When you buy a course from Udemy, you can take it for a lifetime and study it anytime you want.
+Hence, you can now work on a little part of it and return to it after some months or years.

 • If you want to just go through the study material and content or complete assignments in between?

-By considering each of these aspects, you can make a list of the platform that you chose the most and take up a certification course in it.
+By considering each of these aspects, you can list the platform you chose the most and take up a certification course in it.

 Udemy vs Coursera: Pros & Cons